orion-rs/orion/README.md

 ## orion ![Build Status](https://travis-ci.org/brycx/orion.svg?branch=master)

+**Warning:** I'm no expert on cryptography, use this at your own risk.

 This project is very early-stage.
 I plan on adding more, as long as I can find the time for it.
 Contributions are more than welcome!